-Ann Swanson spent most of her career as a farm to table chef working with high-profile chefs in the southeast.
+Ann spent most of her career as a farm to table chef working with high-profile chefs in the southeast.
 She and her high school friend, Nate Beccue, Natural Area’s Manager for Allerton Park and Retreat Center, founded the Forest to Mansion Dinner in 2013, taking Ann’s culinary experience and pairing it with Nate’s extensive knowledge of local edibles.

+Chris has spent a majority of his life living in the Champaign area.
+Graduated from Centennial High School and attended Parkland and UIUC to study music.
+He currently resides in Clinton and is the General Manager of What Chefs Want!
+A full service, upscale food distributor that prides itself of focusing on small artisan producers, and serving the best independent restaurants in 10 states.
 Chris is a self-taught chef, having found a passion for cooking at a young age.
 With the influence of his mother, he was always in the kitchen helping out.
-Chris’ first restaurant job was as a dishwasher at The Ribeye at age 15 where he fell in love with the industry.
-After attending school for music, Chris fell into a great opportunity to cook at Timpone’s Ristorante while attending UIUC.
-Under the tutelage of Ray Timpone and Jim Takantjas, Chris became their kitchen manager and absorbed as much knowledge as possible before moving onto become the Executive Chef at Crane Alley in Urbana.
-Having opened and developed the restaurant, he then became the Executive Chef of Urbana Country Club before accepting the same position at Lincolnshire Fields Country Club where he stayed for almost nine years.
-He has been with DESTIHL for five years and is looking forward to an amazing adventure in the years to come.
+Chris’ first restaurant job was as a dishwasher at The Ribeye at age 15 and fell in love with the industry.
+Chris fell into a great opportunity to cook at Timpone’s Ristorante while attending UIUC, and under the tutelage of Ray Timpone and Jim Takantjas, Chris became their kitchen manager and absorbed as much knowledge as possible before moving onto become the Executive Chef at Crane Alley in Urbana.
+Having opened, and developed, the restaurant he then became the Executive Chef of Urbana Country Club before accepting the same position at Lincolnshire Fields Country Club where he stayed for almost nine years.
+He rejoined the public sector and was the Executive Chef at DESTIHL in Downtown Champaign for five years before COVID came along and expedited his next chapter in life.